Skip to main content

 Full call details of the scheme can be found on the UKRI website.

 The Future Leader Fellowships provide researchers from diverse backgrounds and career paths with the flexibility and time they need to make progress in addressing some of society’s most pressing issues.
-Here are links to Cardiff University news articles about our fellows from the last three rounds of the scheme: Round 4, Round 5, and Round 6.
+Further details of new Future Leaders fellows can be found on our Cardiff University news pages.

 Internal application form